doctrine/DoctrineMigrationsBundle/Resources/doc/index.rst

             // ...
         ));

-This ignores the tables on the DBAL level and they will be ignored by the diff command.
+This ignores the tables on the DBAL level and they will be ignored by the ``diff`` command.

-Note that if you have multiple connections configured then the ``schema_filter`` configuration will need to be placed per-connection.
+Note that if you have multiple connections configured, the ``schema_filter`` configuration must be placed for each connection.

 .. _documentation: http://docs.doctrine-project.org/projects/doctrine-migrations/en/latest/index.html
 .. _DoctrineMigrationsBundle: https://github.com/doctrine/DoctrineMigrationsBundle